GeraldScott/htmx-movies/README.md

 > Quarkus+HTMX prototype

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses Quarkus, the Supersonic Subatomic Java Framework and HTMX.
+Use it as a reference project for the HTMX functionality described below.

-If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.

 ## Running the application in dev mode